Ohio redistricting battle heads to state Supreme Court - WHIZ News

 When Ohio voters approved a new legislative map-drawing system in 2015, they gave the high court with its 4-3 Republican majority exclusive jurisdiction to settle disputes over the maps.
 Chief Justice Maureen O’Connor, a 70-year-old moderate Republican who will leave the court at year’s end due to age limits, is viewed as a potentially pivotal swing vote.

 Separately, the legislative maps were challenged in federal district court Dec.
 1 by a pair of Youngstown-area Black voters.
 New Bethel Baptist Church senior pastor Kenneth Simon and activist Helen Youngblood argue the maps violate the Voting Rights Act by stripping African Americans of the chance to elect a candidate of their choice.
-Their lawsuit’s fate is unclear, however, given federal courts were not given jurisdiction under Ohio’s new redistricting process.
+Their lawsuit is not at play on Wednesday.

 The court has given each side — with its lineup of multiple lawyers — 30 minutes to make their case, which is double the usual time.
 A decision will come quickly, although probably not on the spot, because time is of the essence.
 The candidate deadline for 2022 is Feb.
 2.